LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [How Much to Manage (“Management Energy Units”)](https://medium.learningbyshipping.com/how-much-to-manage-management-energy-units-ca1637a05140) - by Steven Sinofsky.
 Takeaway: Discusses the various level-directions of management (down to reports, up to your boss, sideways to your peers), as well as how much time an individual level should generally be spending on them vs "work".
 Make sure you are spending the right amount of time managing in the right areas.

+- [How to Lead]( https://medium.com/@wgalyean/how-to-lead-f4383da7047c) - by Wilson Galyean.
+Takeaway: Leadership lessons from a former US Army officer and West Point cadet.
+"There is a difference between management and leadership.
+Management is decision making and the handling of resources.
+Leadership goes beyond management to craft and maintain the interpersonal glue that makes your organization a team."

 - [How Strong Is Your Leadership Toolkit?](https://blog.bonus.ly/how-strong-is-your-leadership-toolkit) - by Alex Saez.
 Takeaway: Establish strong relationships, understand employee needs, and possess the appropriate "hard" and "soft" skills.

 - [How to Lead a Team](https://drt.fm/simon-sinek) (podcast) - by Simon Sinek.
 Fun trivia: Joe Goldberg, the originator of this Awesome list, realized through this podcast that "You can’t manage people, you can only lead them.
 You can only manage processes."